-Ardijah's origins lay in a South Auckland nightclub where, in 1980, bass player Ryan Monger spotted singer (and future wife) Betty-Ann at a talent quest.
-By the late 80s the band's sweet poly funk sound had staked its place in New Zealand's musical landscape, with popular tracks like 'Time Makes a Wine', 'Jammin' and 'Watchin' U'.
-Numerous accolades and albums have followed and Ardijah have consistently toured their brand of contemporary Aotearoa r'n'b.
+Ardijah started life as a covers band in Auckland in 1978.
+Two years later, 15-year-old singer Betty-Anne joined after bass player Ryan Monga spotted her at a nightclub talent quest.
+(The pair went on to marry).
+By the mid 80s, Ardijah were writing their own tracks.
+Their sweet self-described "Poly Fonk" sound staked its place in New Zealand's musical landscape, with popular tracks like 'Time Makes a Wine', 'Jammin' and 'Watchin' U'.
+Numerous accolades and albums have followed, and Ardijah have continued to tour their brand of contemporary Aotearoa r'n'b.